MinnPost/minnpost-whos-running-2022/README.md

 Currently, this application has one endpoint:

+- `/candidate-tracker/` returns a basic summary of what has happened.
+It will show the URL of an S3 push, or the cache timeout of cached data.
-- `/candidate-tracker/` returns the current data parsed from the Google spreadsheet based on the configuration options above as they define caching, S3 storage, etc.
+- `/candidate-tracker/json/` returns the current data parsed from the Google spreadsheet based on the configuration options above as they define caching, S3 storage, etc.

 ### Data parameters